Airstrikes batter Iran as it attacks Israel and Gulf states, while diplomatic efforts gather pace

 Pakistan says it is ready to host talks

-Pakistan’s Prime Minister Shehbaz Sharif wrote on X that his country is ready to “facilitate meaningful and conclusive talks” to end the Iran war.
+Prime Minister Shehbaz Sharif wrote on X that Pakistan is ready to “facilitate meaningful and conclusive talks” to end the Iran war.

 The officials spoke on condition of anonymity because they were not authorized to provide the details to the media.
 The State Department declined to comment on the reported efforts and referred instead to Trump’s comments about talks he says are underway directly between Iran and the U.S.

+When asked about potential talks in Pakistan, White House press secretary Karoline Leavitt said it was a “fluid situation,” adding that “speculation about meetings should not be deemed as final until they are formally announced by the White House.”

-Iranian Foreign Minister Abbas Araghchi’s office said he has been talking about the war this week with his counterparts in several countries.
-But Iranian Parliament Speaker Mohammad Bagher Qalibaf called the idea of negotiations “fakenews” — and an iranian military spokesman issued a newly defiant statement.
+Iranian Foreign Minister Abbas Araghchi’s office said he has been discussing the war this week with several counterparts.
+But Mohammad Bagher Qalibaf, the speaker of Iran's parliament, denied Trump's claim of direct talks, and an Iranian military spokesman issued a newly defiant statement.

 “Iran’s powerful armed forces are proud, victorious and steadfast in defending Iran’s integrity, and this path will continue until complete victory,” Iranian state television quoted Maj.
 Gen. Ali Abdollahi Aliabadi as saying Tuesday.

-Aliabadi did not say what victory would look like, but Iran’s military could be trying to warn against offering concessions in any possible negotiations.
+Aliabadi did not say what victory would look like, but Iran’s military could be trying to warn political leaders against offering concessions in any possible negotiations.

 The Egyptian official said efforts are centered on “trust-building” between the U.S. and Iran, with the aim of bringing about a pause in fighting.
 Israel is not involved.

-The official, who is involved in the efforts, said the priority is to prevent attacks on both Iran’s and Gulf Arab countries’ energy infrastructure and that they were working on a “mechanism” for Iran to reopen the Strait of Hormuz.
+The official, who is involved in the efforts, said the priority is to prevent attacks on regional energy infrastructure and that they were working on a “mechanism” for Iran to reopen the Strait of Hormuz.

 Talk of negotiations briefly drove down oil prices and boosted stocks.
 But that respite was short-lived, with the price of Brent crude, the international standard, nudging back over $100 a barrel Tuesday, up nearly 40% since the war started.

-Note: This story has been corrected to show that the individual killed in Bahrain was a Moroccan civilian contractor with the UAE armed forces and not an Emirati soldier.